Apicurio/apicurio-qe/README.md

   - quay.io/redhat/apicurito-generator:1.8-x
   - docker.io/redhat/apicurito-generator:1.8-x

-**apicurito.config.iib.image** is a name of the IIB image.
+**apicurito.config.catalogsource** is a name of the catalog source.
 Needed only for OperatorHub installation.
 - Default value: apicurito-iib-images

 ## How to run tests